edgedb/edgedb-js/packages/ai/README.md

 const fastChemistryAi = fastAstronomyAi.withContext({ query: "Chemistry" });

 console.log(
-  await fastChemistryAi.queryRag("What is the atomic number of gold?")
+  await fastChemistryAi.queryRag("What is the atomic number of gold?"), );
-);
 ```